 - Hair loss

-- Avoid spices and coarse foods, such as raw vegetables, dry crackers, and nuts.
+- Avoid spicy and rough foods, such as raw vegetables, dry crackers, and nuts.

-- Do not eat or drink very hot or very cold foods or beverages.
+- Don’t eat or drink very hot or very cold foods or beverages.

-- Do not smoke, chew tobacco, or drink alcohol—these can make mouth sores worse.
+- Don’t smoke, chew tobacco, or drink alcohol – these can make mouth sores worse.

 - Stay away from sugary snacks.

-- Ask your doctor or nurse to recommend a good mouthwash.
+- Ask your cancer care team to recommend a good mouthwash.
 The alcohol in some mouthwashes can dry and irritate mouth tissues.

 - Rinse your mouth with warm salt and soda water every 1 to 2 hours as needed.
 (Use 1 teaspoon of salt and 1 teaspoon of baking soda in 1 quart of water.)

 - Sip cool drinks often throughout the day.